FormulaMonks/styleguide/README.md

 * Use `def` with parentheses when there are arguments.

+* Use parentheses for method calls when there are arguments, unless it's part of a DSL.

 * Use `&&` and `||` for boolean expressions.

 * Use `{...}` for single-line blocks and `do...end` for multi-line blocks.

 * Avoid `return` where not required.

+* Avoid using `return` inside blocks.

 * Avoid line continuation (`\`) where not required.

 * Avoid using the return value of `=` in comparisons.

 * Use `||=` freely.

+* Avoid the `and` and `or` operators.

 ## Naming: